alabhyajindal/home/_posts/2023-08-15-vim-vscode.markdown

 permalink: /vim-vscode
 ---

 I learned Vim 3 weeks ago.
-Since then I am using the Vim emulator in VS Code for programming.
+Since then I have been using the Vim emulator in VS Code for programming.
 I also started using Obsidian because I wanted to practice Vim for writing prose as well.

-I first learned about Vim about 2 years ago but didn't pay any attention it.
-I thought people using it learned it before modern IDEs are were just resistant to change.
+I first learned about Vim about 2 years ago but didn't pay any attention to it.
+I thought people using it learned it before modern IDEs and were resistant to change.

 I still don't think it's a good idea to use Vim as a full-blown IDE.
 Vim motions, however, are pretty cool and very helpful during programming.